 You’re drinking too much caffeine.

 Too much of anything is never good.
-When you consume too much caffeine, you allow your brain to adapt to it.
+When you consume too much you allow your brain to adapt to it.

-- Hot cocoa: 14mg caffeine
+- Hot cocoa: has 14mg

 - Fermented tea: 10mg